 Given the severity of symptoms across all stages of PMM2-CDG, significant unmet medical need exists.

-Applied Therapeutics is committed to advancing research into the causes of, and treatment for, PMM2-CDG.
+Applied Therapeutics is committed to developing a treatment for PMM2-CDG.

 Patients with PMM2-CDG have imbalances in sugar metabolism pathways, including due to abnormal Aldose Reductase and PMM2 enzyme activity.
-Initial data in fibroblast cell lines derived from patients with PMM2-CDG demonstrates that AT-007, an investigational, novel Aldose Reductase Inhibitor, results in increased PMM2 activity and may provide therapeutic benefit in PMM2-CDG patients.
+Initial data in fibroblast cell lines derived from patients with PMM2-CDG demonstrates that govorestat, an investigational, novel Aldose Reductase Inhibitor, results in increased PMM2 activity and may provide therapeutic benefit in PMM2-CDG patients.
+Govorestat has received Orphan Drug and Pediatric Rare Disease designations from the U.S. Food and Drug Administration (FDA) for the treatment of PMM2-CDG

 For more information, or to inquire about participating in the Phase 1 trial in PMM2-CDG, please email PMM2CDG@appliedtherapeutics.com.